shaban/polaris/README.md

  ## todo
  - [x] import all yaml files from eve
+ - [x] improve config handling to deal with it in the db package, the only parameter in main should be the path to the configuration file
- - [ ] check if Tables are already created and only then load yaml
+ - [x] check if Tables are already created and only then load yaml
- - [ ] if Tables are already created load Data from postgres instead
+ - [x] if Tables are already created load Data from postgres instead
+ - [ ] set up routing for Frontside HTML5 history API
- - [ ] export them to key/jsonb tables in postgres
+ - [ ] proxy from Caddy to serve on port 80/443
- - [ ] boostrap the data so that the yaml files only get loaded when CCP changes database
+ - [ ] bootstrap the vue.js app
+ - [ ] set up json API for the vue app to query